Polar-Tang/notes/content/short_notes.go 1/funcitons/anonymous_functions.md

 	// newX is 2, newY is 4, newZ is 6
 }
 ```
-Or instead of that we could use a anonymous function, and define the simple function right in the argument:
+Or instead of that we could use a anonymous function, and define the simple function right in the argument, which wouldn't be called:
 ```go
 func main() {
     // using an anonymous function